TITLE 8 SOCIAL SERVICES

 8.100.100.7 DEFINITIONS: [RESERVED]

-8.100.100.8 RULES AND REGULATIONS: The HSD secretary has authority to adopt rules and regulations governing the activities of HSD.
+8.100.100.8 RULES AND REGULATIONS: The HCA secretary has authority to adopt rules and regulations governing the activities of HCA.
 These rules and regulations are subject to differing requirements regarding prior notice or hearing.
 This section details the differing types of rules and requirements relative to promulgation of those rules.

 A. Regulations

-(1) Internal rules: The HSD secretary has the authority to adopt rules governing the internal operations of the department without giving prior notice or opportunity for a hearing
+(1) Internal rules: The HCA secretary has the authority to adopt rules governing the internal operations of the HCA without giving prior notice or opportunity for a hearing

-(3) Interim rulemaking: Under Section 9-8-6-F NMSA 1978, the secretary may adopt interim rules where necessary due to reductions in federal funding which do not allow the time necessary to proceed through the regular rule promulgation process.
-In this process, the secretary must give at least 20 days individual notice of the change, but may then implement on an interim basis until the normal proposed rule publication and hearing process can be carried out.
+(3) Interim rulemaking: Under Subsection F of Section 9-8-6 NMSA 1978, the secretary may adopt interim rules where necessary due to reductions in federal funding which do not allow the time necessary to proceed through the regular rule promulgation process.
+In this process, the secretary must give at least 20 days individual notice of the change but, may then implement on an interim basis until the normal proposed rule publication and hearing process can be carried out.
 Following that process, the interim rule is superseded by the final rule developed in accordance with the provisions set forth below.

 B. Notice of public hearing: A notice of public hearing on the proposed action shall include: